David-Else/developer-workstation-setup-script/README.md

 1. Install a fresh copy of Debian 12.

-> If you use the default guided partitioner in the Debian installer, [you will get a swap partition of only 1GB](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=987503).
-To work around this in the grub menu before the Debian installer runs, follow these steps:
+> If you use the default guided partitioner in the Debian installer, [you will get a swap partition of only 1 GB](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=987503).
+To get an uncapped swap partition size, in the grub menu before the Debian installer runs, follow these steps:
 >
 > 1. Press "e" to edit the default installation option.
-> 2. In the line that says `linux /install.amd/vmlinuz`, add the following separated by a space after `vmlinuz`:
+> 2. In the line that says `linux /install.amd/vmlinuz vga=788 --- quiet`, add the following separated by a space after `vmlinuz`:
 >
 >    ```sh
 >    partman-auto/cap-ram=n
 >    ```
 >
-> 3. Press Ctrl-x or F10 to boot debian-installer with your changes.
+> 3. Press Ctrl-x or F10 to boot into the text installer which is the same as the GUI version.
->
-> This will result in an uncapped swap size, which should be fine for normal laptops and desktops.

 Select Gnome as the desktop environment.
 During the installation, do not provide any details for the root account.
 Your user account will have administrative rights.